The 5 Best Bathroom Cleaners Without Toxic Bleach

 • For toilets: Combine vinegar and baking soda to clean your toilet.

-Important Note: Vinegar contains acetic acid which is an irritant.
+Important Note: Vinegar contains acetic acid, which is an irritant.
 When vinegar is used in a spray bottle, the acetic acid becomes an eye and lung irritant.
 Make sure you avoid breathing the fumes and provide good ventilation to clear the air quickly of the acetic acid.
 Do not allow the elderly, babies, young children, or the chronically ill to be present when vinegar is being used as a spray.

 PLEASE READ THE FOLLOWING BEFORE USING VINEGAR AND PEROXIDE:

-Even though they’re non-toxic, vinegar and peroxide can create harmful and irritating fumes when mixed and stored together.
+Even though they’re natural, vinegar and peroxide can create harmful and irritating fumes when mixed and stored together.
 Thus, they must be stored and used in separate bottles.
 We like to attach a trigger sprayer directly to our hydrogen peroxide bottles (3% in the brown bottle), then designate a spray bottle for vinegar.

 1. Clean the surface first with Branch Basics All-Purpose to remove germs.